memmaptensor/ComfyUI-RK-Sampler/README.md

 Runge-Kutta methods generally have less discretization error than standard diffusion sampling methods, allowing for the use of high CFG scales (within practical limits) to create high-quality results without artifacts.

 ## Changelog
+#### 23/07/24
+- Installation from ComfyUI-Manager
+- Multiple bugfixes and small refactors
 #### 22/07/24
 - Added wrappers for explicit solvers from `scipy.integrate`
   - `se_RK23`